somatechlat/somafractalmemory/docs/ARCHITECTURE.md

    - Inspect ports and NodePort mappings: `make settings`

 - Kubernetes dev slice (Kind + Helm):
-   - Dev service port 9797 exposed via NodePort 30797 on host
+   - Dev service port 9797 exposed via NodePort 30797 on host (primary API at 9595 remains unchanged)
    - Install and verify: `make setup-dev-k8s` then `make helm-dev-health`
    - Default ClusterIP port remains 9595 inside the cluster; use port-forward helper if not using the dev NodePort